bmoussaud/simple-plugin/README.md

 * They need to be configurated with configuration files
 * Each deployment operations need to stop and to start the process.

-Other names of the simple containers are: engine, service, simple,…
+Note: Other names of the simple containers are: engine, service, batch,…

 # the 'simple' plugin #